ahmadajmi/rtl-article/README.md

 ## Conclusion

-Using Grunt and Sass are not the only tools for doing this, you can use whatever tool you like for making the same thing.
+You can use whatever tool other than Grunt and Sass you for making the same thing.
 I hope you got the idea of using variables for manipulating directions in Sass and in your template files.

 [sass]: http://sass-lang.com/
 [grunt]: http://gruntjs.com/